 Acetaminophen / pamabrom / pyrilamine Side Effects

-Some side effects of acetaminophen / pamabrom / pyrilamine may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for acetaminophen / pamabrom / pyrilamine may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 Applies to acetaminophen / pamabrom / pyrilamine: oral tablet

 Get emergency medical help if you have any of these signs of an allergic reaction while taking acetaminophen / pamabrom / pyrilamine: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 In rare cases, acetaminophen may cause a severe skin reaction that can be fatal.
 This could occur even if you have taken acetaminophen in the past and had no reaction.
 Stop taking this medicine and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.
 If you have this type of reaction, you should never again take any medicine that contains acetaminophen.

 Stop using this medicine and call your doctor at once if you have:

 liver problems--nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).

 Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.